-Excerpted from the article "Talking Tough?", Stroke Connection May/June 2004 (Science update August 2009)
+Excerpted from the article "Talking Tough?", Stroke Connection May/June 2004 (Last science update March 2013)

 For most, a stroke has a startling and life-altering effect on both the survivor and family members.
 All involved find themselves trying to come to terms with changes ranging from physical and sensory loss to loss of speech and language.